brunokoga/pathfinder-markdown/prd_markdown/equipment.md

 Any special benefits or accessories to the types of armor found on Table: Armor and Shields are described below.

-**Armor Spikes** : You can have spikes added to your armor, which allow you to deal extra piercing damage (see âspiked armorâ on Table: Weapons) on a successful grapple attack.
+**Armor Spikes** : You can have spikes added to your armor, which allow you to deal extra piercing damage (see “spiked armor” on Table: Weapons) on a successful grapple attack.
 The spikes count as a martial weapon.
 If you are not proficient with them, you take a –4 penalty on grapple checks when you try to use them.
 You can also make a regular melee attack (or off-hand attack) with the spikes, and they count as a light weapon in this case.
 (You can't also make an attack with armor spikes if you have already made an attack with another off-hand weapon, and vice versa.)
 An enhancement bonus to a suit of armor does not improve the spikes' effectiveness, but the spikes can be made into magic weapons in their own right.

 **Banded Mail** : Banded mail is made up of overlapping strips of metal, fastened to a leather backing.
 The suit includes gauntlets.

 **Breastplate** : Covering only the torso, a breastplate is made up of a single piece of sculpted metal.

 **Buckler** : This small metal shield is worn strapped to your forearm.
 You can use a bow or crossbow without penalty while carrying it.
 You can also use your shield arm to wield a weapon (whether you are using an off-hand weapon or using your off hand to help wield a two-handed weapon), but you take a –1 penalty on attack rolls while doing so.
 This penalty stacks with those that may apply for fighting with your off hand and for fighting with two weapons.
-In any case, if you use a weapon in your off hand, you lose the buckler's [AC](combat.html#_armor-class) bonus until your next turn.
-You can cast a spell with somatic components using your shield arm, but you lose the buckler's [AC](combat.html#_armor-class) bonus until your next turn.
+In any case, if you use a weapon in your off hand, you lose the buckler's [AC](combat.md#_armor-class) bonus until your next turn.
+You can cast a spell with somatic components using your shield arm, but you lose the buckler's [AC](combat.md#_armor-class) bonus until your next turn.
 You can't make a shield bash with a buckler.

 **Chain Shirt** : Covering the torso, this shirt is made up of thousands of interlocking metal rings.